BosEriko/dotfiles/README.md

 # Dotfiles
-This dotfiles is meant to be run on a fresh install of OSX only.
+This dotfiles is meant to be run on a fresh install of OSX only

 ## Installation
     xcode-select --install